 So, you’re working with a press/publisher/third-party to handle technical details: maybe formatting and uploading, or perhaps to help produce an audio book, or anything in between.
 This is a good opportunity for you (the writer) to learn more about the process of self-publishing!

 But it always means that we need clear goals for everyone from the beginning, so no one is left confused (or even frustrated) half-way through the project.

-When P&S has worked with various presses, we’ve noticed that each one has different expectations for what they will handle and what the cover designer will handle.
+When P&S has worked with various third-parties, we’ve noticed that each one has different expectations for what they will handle and what the cover designer will handle.
 This, of course, leaves an uncomfortable amount of room for unmet expectations and miscommunication.
-If a press (or publisher or other third-party) has an in-house designer, then the situation can become even more confusing (who is handling what, exactly?).
+If a third-party has an in-house designer, then the situation can become even more confusing: Who is handling what, exactly?

 So, in an effort to keep everyone coordinated, we have created a list of P&S’s expectations.
 Since print layouts are the most requested, and tend to produce the most miscommunication, they are mentioned in particular below.

 - P&S expects to produce the appropriate and standard file format for your project.
 For a print layout, this means a print-ready PDF, which is formatted for direct upload to your chosen printer.